-AFTER another gruelling 12 months on the Antrim GAA scene, Friday evening saw the culmination of the sporting year with the Devenish Antrim GAA Allstar Awards for the best players the Saffron County produced this past season in both Gaelic and Hurling codes.
+AFTER another gruelling 12 months on the Antrim GAA scene, Friday evening saw the culmination of the sporting year with the Devenish Antrim GAA Allstar Awards for the best players the Saffron County produced this past season in both the Gaelic and Hurling codes.

-Teams were selected by the public after a panel of Antrim's leading sports journalists scoured their eye over each level to definitively arrange a team befitting of a public vote ahead of the big night.
+Teams were selected by the public after a panel of Antrim's leading sports journalists threw their eye over each level to definitively arrange a team befitting of a public vote ahead of the big night.

 James McNaughton was awarded the Hurling Top Scorer